laundmo/northstar-mod-template/README.md

 Make sure the version between them both is the same.

-Make sure you change the LICENSE file too, its currently a MIT license and you need to cahnge the COPYRIGHT_HOLDER to your name.
+Make sure you change the LICENSE file too, its currently a MIT license and you need to change the COPYRIGHT_HOLDER to your name.

 There is a empty example Squirrel script in mods/Example.Mod/mod/scripts/vscripts/.
 You likely want to rename and modify or replace that file.